-While planning for a business or industrial event, you need to make numerous arrangements.
+While planning a business or industrial event, you need to make numerous arrangements.
 From selecting the location to set up equipment, you also need to take care of the environment.
-You may or may not know that events contribute significantly to water, soil and air pollution.
+You may or may not know that events contribute significantly to water, soil, and air pollution.

-Though you cannot bring the waste down to zero, you can definitely make it somewhat sustainable.
-The Australia National Waste Policy has laid down certain regulations to be followed by individuals, communities, government and businesses.
+Though you cannot bring the waste down to zero, you can make it somehwat sustainable.
+The Australia National Waste Policy has laid down certain regulations to be followed by individuals, communities, government, and businesses.

 You can follow the event guide that offers beneficial techniques to conduct sustainable events.
 However, this article will discuss how events damage the environment and what measures you can adopt to manage event waste.

 What Impact does Event Waste have on the Environment?

 Any big or small event generates a massive amount of waste.
 These include promotional materials, carrier bags, water bottles, food, banners, leaflets, tickets, show guides and many more.
 And that’s along with energy generated from heating and cooling, lighting and water.
 The list is too long to cover.